rubygems/rfcs/text/0008-ingest-gem-content.md

 ### Indexing older gem versions

-Depending on the implementation of future fetaures, gems can be indexed on demand by request or in an automated way.
+Depending on the implementation of future features, gems can be indexed on demand by request or in an automated way.

 ### Impact